Lower Blepharoplasty Glasgow|Eye Bag Removal Surgery

 Where is lower blepharoplasty performed?

-All lower blepharoplasty surgery is performed by Dr Darren McKeown (GMC 6128508) at McKeown Medical, 167 Bath Street, Glasgow, G2 4SQ.
+All lower blepharoplasty surgery is performed by our consultant plastic surgeons, Mr Russell Bramhall (GMC 6120528) and Dr Kavita Sharma (GMC 7039911), at McKeown Medical, 167 Bath Street, Glasgow, G2 4SQ.

 Are you ready to start your consultation?